Frequently Asked Questions

 - Do I have to register with AAS to get a HPX activity waiver?

 - Students who have a disability and are unable to participate in the activity portion of HPX should complete an Accommodation Intake Formand provide medical documentation to request an accommodation.
 This information should be submitted to AAS.
-Students will then meet with the Coordinator to determine if there are any reasonable accommodations that can be made to the activity portion of HPX.
+Students will then meet with the Director to determine if there are any reasonable accommodations that can be made to the activity portion of HPX.
 Students will be required to complete the lecture portion of HPX.